 - A caregiving parent may suddenly devote all of their time to the patient-parent, leaving the kids with a sense of loss.

-- Our 18-year-old developed a keen awareness that it was unlikely her dad would ever walk her down the aisle or hold her babies.
+- When our daughter was 18, she developed a keen awareness that it was unlikely her dad would ever walk her down the aisle or hold her babies.

 Did that last one surprise you?

 Brain development continues until children reach the age of 26.
 Unfortunately, grief in children ages 18-26 is often unrecognized.
 Grief in children looks different depending on the age and stage, as well as the personality of the child.
-Often, grief in children is manifested by physical symptoms like stomachaches and headaches.
+Often, the grief manifests itself in physical symptoms like stomachaches and headaches.
 In fact, these signs may even be more prevalent than tears or anger.

 - Physical complaints like headaches or stomachaches